1. Technical introduction

 Step2

-The active strand (DNA) remaining after cleavage binds to the target mRNA.
+The antisense strand (DNA) remaining after cleavage binds to the target mRNA.

 Step3

-When the active strand (DNA) binds to mRNA, it becomes DNA / RNA structure again, and RNase H cleaves the target mRNA.
+When the antisense strand (DNA) binds to mRNA, it becomes DNA / RNA structure again, and RNase H cleaves the target mRNA.

 Step4